An Optimization Model for Offline Scheduling Policy of Low-density Parity-check Codes: Abstract

 \section{Abstract}

 In this study, an optimization model for offline scheduling policy of low-density parity-check (LDPC) codes is proposed to improve the decoding efficiency of the belief propagation (BP).
 The optimization model uses the number of messages passed (NMP) as a metric to evaluate complexity, and two metrics, average entropy (AE), and gap to maximum $\textit{a posteriori}$ (GAP), to evaluate BP decoding performance.
 Based on this model, an algorithm is proposed to optimize the scheduling sequence for reduced decoding complexity and superior performance compared to layered BP.
-Furthermore, this proposed algorithm does not add the extra complexity of determining the scheduling sequence to the decoding process.
+We validated the proposed algorithm on LDPC codes constructed following 5G New Radio, which resulted in a reduction of decoding complexity of more than 20$\%$ compared to LBP.